-The Board has adopted and disclosed a Board skills matrix attached in Annexure A to this Corporate Governance Statement.
+The Board has adopted and disclosed a Board skill matrix attached in Annexure A to this Corporate Governance Statement.
 The composition of the Board should be reviewed regularly against the Company's board skills matrix to ensure the appropriate mix of skills and expertise is present.

-A listed entity should disclose:
+A listed entity should disclose

-- (a) the names of the directors considered by the board to be independent directors; - (b) if a director has an interest, position, affiliation or relationship of the type described in Box 2.3 of the ASX Corporate Governance Principles and Recommendations (4th Edition) but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, or relationship in question and an explanation of why the board is of that opinion; and - (c) the length of service of each director.
+- (a) the names of the directors considered by the board to be independent directors; - (b) if a director has an interest, position, affiliation or relationship of the type described in Box 2.3 of the ASX Corporate Governance Principles and Recommendations (4th Edition), but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, or relationship in question and an explanation of why the board is of that opinion; and - (c) the length of service of each director.

-The Company regularly reviews whether each non-executive director is independent and each non-executive director should provide to the Board all information that may be relevant to this assessment.
+The Company will regularly review whether each non-executive director is independent and each non-executive director should provide to the Board all information that may be relevant to this assessment.
 The Company should disclose:

-- 1. the names of the directors considered by the Board to be independent directors; - if a director has an interest, position, association or relationship of the type that might cause doubts about the independence of the director but the Board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion; and - 3. the length of service of each director.
+- 1. the names of the directors considered by the Board to be independent directors; - 2. if a director has an interest, position, association or relationship of the type that might cause doubts about the independence of the director, but the Board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion; and - 3. the length of service of each director.

-Currently, the Board is structured as follows: Peter Christie (Non-Executive Chairman), Simon Mitchell (Non-Executive Director) and Guy Le Page (Non-Executive Director).
-The Board considers all of the directors to be independent directors.
+Currently, the Board is structured as follows: Nicholas Poll (Executive Chairman), Johnathon Busing (Non-Executive Director), David Hugh Greenwood (Non-Executive Director) and Robert Mosig (Non-Executive Director).
+The Board considers two of the Directors (Robert Mosig and David Hugh Greenwood) to be independent.
+One of the Directors is not considered to be independent by reason of their executive role (Nicholas Poll) and the other by reason of the shares held in the Company (Johnathon Busing).